dipcoat-image/finitedepth/doc/source/explanation/documentation.rst

 #.
 Classes/modules must have documentation for its attributes.
     This way, ``help(Foo)`` will explain ``Foo.bar``.
     Similary, ``foo`` will be explained by its module docstring.
 #.
+However, module does not need to document type annotation.
+    For example, :obj:`reference.DynamicROI` does not need to be documented in docstring of :mod:`reference`.
+    This is because interactive user does not need to access typing system.
+#.
 Docstrings only for :mod:`autoapi` should be kept to minimum.
     We don't want to remove them because they provide useful links.
     For example, we keep docstring for ``Foo.bar`` but it is mainly documented